matteomenapace/making-cheese/recipes/raw-almond-gruyere/README.md

 	![](almonds-batch-01.jpg)
 	* Used refrigerated quinoa rejuvelac (5 days in the fridge)
 	* Used immersion blender, first with only the almonds, trying to get them as smooth as possible (without burning the blender!) and then added in 1/3 cup rejuvelac and a pinch of salt
-	* Didn't close the lid hermetically, but left it slightly open instead.
-Little pockets of air started to form on inside the culture
+	* Didn't close the lid hermetically, left it **slightly open** instead.
+Little pockets of air started to form inside the culture
 	![](culture-batch-01.jpg)

 <!--* 09.08.2015